 Almost everyone has dealt with an ant infestation before.
 Sometimes the sheer number of them can be overwhelming for a homeowner.
-With our professional ant control in Puget Sound, we hope to put you and your family back at ease in your home.
+With our professional ant control in Seattle, we hope to put you and your family back at ease in your home.

 Our exterminators have the knowledge and experience to deal with all the common ant problems.
 We employ ant control techniques that work quickly and are safe for your family and the environment.
 Not only will we clear the infestation, but you can count on our team for regular ant control services to keep them out and away from your home.

 Our work is carried out every step of the way by technicians who are the best at what they do.
 When it comes to keeping your family and property safe, it’s vital to consult a professional, When you call on Eastside Exterminators to deal with ants on your property, you can rely on our exterminators to:

 Inspect: A pest management professional will conduct a thorough top-to-bottom inspection of your property to assess the extent of the infestation.

 Identify: Upon tracking down the source of the infestation and any damage done, we’ll determine the ant species you’re dealing with.

 Treat: We will implement extermination and exclusion techniques as necessary to safely and quickly remove the infestation from your home.

 We’re proud to be a company comprised of specialized and highly trained technicians.
 All of our exterminators have had extensive training in their division of work to provide services of the utmost quality for you.
 When you team up with us at Eastside Exterminators, you team up with local experts that have been certified and are members of leading pest control associations that promote dedication, quality, integrity, and more.